ripon1763/Social-Media/README.md

-Here’s the complete **README.md** for your Django social media application:

----

 # Django Social Media Application

 This is a basic social media web application built with Django.
 The application allows users to: